CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-the-MLAG-Service.md

 {{%notice tip%}}

-If you have prior scripts or automation that use the older `netq show clag` command, they will still work as the command has not been removed yet.
+Any prior scripts or automation that use the older `netq show clag` command continue to work as the command has not been removed yet.

 {{%/notice%}}